Homegear/Homegear-Linux-Touch-Panel-08-DSI-Display-Driver/README.md

 Just run the `build_deb.sh` script.
 A deb file will be created, that should be copied on the device.
+Note: I didn't add yet dependencies, things will be needed to be installed in advance (such as dkms)

 Installing on the device: